 Studying Latino/a Studies at Kenyon

 Students in Kenyon’s Latino/a studies concentration learn from faculty experts in modern Mexican history, international development, postcolonial studies, literary translation, immigration and border studies, and transnational feminism.
-Coursework in American studies, art, English, history, political science, psychology, Spanish, sociology, and women's and gender studies provides an interdisciplinary foundation for students to study, analyze, reconstruct and reflect on the Latino/a experience in the United States as well as its wider impact in the world.
+Coursework in American studies, art, English, history, political science, psychology, Spanish, sociology, and gender & sexuality studies provides an interdisciplinary foundation for students to study, analyze, reconstruct and reflect on the Latino/a experience in the United States as well as its wider impact in the world.

 Featured Courses

-Cross-cultural Psychology
+Latino Psychology

 Academic Explorations in Mexico